SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

 App Studio Dev Spaces, even Basic ones, give us that essential command line context.
 So that's what we're using.
 By all means, after this session, feel free to install and use the btp CLI where it makes sense for you.

 > As a general rule, we'll get you to run commands in the terminal, at the shell prompt.
-Also as a general rule, we'll try to provide commands that will work from wherever you are in the directory hierarchy (by prefixing the path to the commands with `$HOME/` and going from there.
+Also as a general rule, we'll try to provide commands that will work from wherever you are in the directory hierarchy, by prefixing the path to the commands with `$HOME/` and going from there.

 ### Cloning the repository

-For this workshop we'll clone this repository into the Dev Space and use a script included in the repository to set the btp CLI up.
+For this mini workshop we'll clone this repository into the Dev Space and use a script included in the repository to set the btp CLI up.

 Initially the Dev Space will look something like this: